 Disable VB Scripting in Malwarebytes Nebula

 To disable this protection in the Malwarebytes Nebula platform:

-- Go Settings, click Policies and select your policy name.
+- On the left navigation menu, go to Configure > Policies and select your policy name.

 - Select Protection settings, then click Advanced settings under Exploit protection.